 Note: This book is moderately outdated.
 The biggest change since the previous version of the book is that the iCloud.com website has been totally redesigned.
 The actual features on the site are pretty much the same, but where you find them is different.
 Prices for Apple One have gone up.
 In addition, Photos now offers a new iCloud Shared Photo Library, and iCloud Keychain now supports passkeys.
 Ventura, iOS 16, and iPadOS 16 made a few other small changes too.
 We hope, but do not promise, to release an update in December 2022.
 We have not yet determined whether that update will be free or a paid new edition.
 (Read more about updates).)

 iCloud is a simple idea in theory—access to all your data on all your devices, via the cloud—that can become complicated when put into practice.
-Instead of wasting time fiddling with iCloud, when there are many other more important things to be done with the information it contains, learn how to minimize frustrations with Take Control of iCloud, Sixth Edition!
+Instead of wasting time fiddling with iCloud, when there are many other more important things to be done with the information it contains, learn how to minimize frustrations with Take Control of iCloud, Eighth Edition!